Kelly Stewart - Psychotherapist, MA, MBACP

 23 Malwood Road

-My integrative training means that I draw from a range of relational approaches and theories to support clients.
+My integrative training in Counselling and Psychotherapy (MA) means that I would draw from a range of relational approaches and theories to support you.
 I believe that wounds and unmet needs from childhood reveal themselves in our present lives, whether we realise it or not.
-I would help you to explore these as they unfold in our sessions together.
-I use the word ‘together,’ because our work would be a partnership, contained within the safety of a confidential therapeutic relationship.
+You might be struggling with anxiety, depression or relationship issues, for example and not know why.
+I would help you to explore these as they unfold in our sessions together, within the safety of a confidential therapeutic relationship.

 Each person I work with is unique.
 The two of us would work together with whatever you bring, big or small.
 I don't promise to have the answers (in fact, therapy isn't about giving advice) but, by offering you a warm and non-judgemental space to talk freely, I will be able to help you to understand your experience better.

-Whilst my private practice is based on the premises of an Anglican Church (Ascension Balham Hill), my practice is not connected to the church.
-My room is external to the actual church building and I wholeheartedly work with people of all faiths or no faith.
+1. Clapham South.
+Whilst based on the premises of an Anglican Church (Ascension Balham Hill), my practice is not connected to the church - my room is external to the actual church building.

 I firmly believe that within each of us lies innate potential beyond our imagination.
 But life can throw things at us that block us.
 Deciding to train as a therapist was a significant step for me.
 It's an utter privilege to work with individuals to unpack and explore their struggles at depths that most non-therapeutic relationships rarely reach.